microsoft/api-guidelines/graph/Functions-and-actions.md

 ## Overloads

 Both actions and functions support overloading, meaning a schema may contain multiple actions or functions with the same name.
-See OData [standard](http://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#sec_FunctionOverloads) for more information and rules.

 ## Parameters